TomVollerthun1337/DavidSedley.github.io/content/other/work_in_progress.md

 ### ‘The opening lemmas of the Derveni papyrus’

-### ‘Philosophical authority in the Greco-Roman world’
+### ‘Philosophical authority in the ancient world’

 ### ‘Lucretian pleasures and pains’